All Things Stewart Springs

 Nature, the supreme healer.

-So some might cynically view the situation as no less than the shrink industry trying to snap up the Springs to sideline its service -- co-opting an effective, super-natural therapy, marginalizing it from being any serious competition in the healing field -- in order to more easily push their own lucrative, intellectually top-heavy, super-structured gig.
+Cynics might view the situation as no less than the shrink industry trying to snap up the Springs to sideline its service -- co-opting an effective, super-natural therapy, marginalizing it from being any serious competition in the healing field -- in order to more easily push their own lucrative, intellectually top-heavy, super-structured gig.

 It's maybe not too unlike the status quo resisting legalization of medical cannabis as unfair competition to those pushing the often useless, frequently harmful, mad-scientist, laboratory-concocted snake oil remedies euphemistically called pharmaceuticals...